The 5 Benefits of Reading

 Much of my growth as a person I owe to what I’ve read and how it’s shifted me for the better.
 The beauty is you get to pick your heroes.
 You get to choose who you look up to and who you want to be.

 It takes work…and you’re rewarded for it

 The aforementioned benefits are not unique or exclusive to reading.

 The main difference however, and what’s insidious, is it doesn’t take any effort to be a viewer.
 The heavy lifting is done for you.

 When reading you do much of that yourself.
 Picturing the characters, the scenery, the tone of voice, etc. It takes more work on the front end, but is massively rewarding in a fulfilling and not just entertaining way.
 It takes discipline to sit down and turn pages in silence as you fill in the gaps – but by investing yourself in the story it feels like you’re a part of it, and it’s unique to you.

 It’s often a long process.
-It may be a while until things really start to take off, let alone resonate.
+It may take 100 pages until things really start to take off, let alone resonate.
 But there’s something about having earned the ending.
-Good writers won’t leave you hanging either, there’ll be little nuggets along the way.
+Good writers won’t leave you hanging either, there’ll be nuggets along the way.